fromjyce/AeroSense/README.md

 ### **Lightweight LSTM Neural Network for Air Quality Prediction**
 AeroSense utilizes **Lightweight Long Short-Term Memory (LSTM) Neural Networks** for time-series forecasting of air quality.
 This model is optimized to:

-•Predict future AQI values with minimal computational resources by efficiently analyzing historical pollutant data.
+- Predict future AQI values with minimal computational resources by efficiently analyzing historical pollutant data.

-•Process data from various air quality stations, including PM2.5, NO2, CO, SO2, O3, and other key pollutants.
+- Process data from various air quality stations, including PM2.5, NO2, CO, SO2, O3, and other key pollutants.

-•Leverage temporal features like date, time, and seasonality, while maintaining fast and accurate predictions on low-power devices.
+- Leverage temporal features like date, time, and seasonality, while maintaining fast and accurate predictions on low-power devices.

 ## **Technology Stack**